-After a 2-2 week, the Detroit Pistons jumped up to No. 24 in SB Nation's latest NBA power rankings.
+The Detroit Pistons jumped up two spots to No. 24 in Seth Rosenthal's latest NBA power rankings after going 2-2 last week.

 The Pistons began and ended their week with wins against the Cleveland Cavaliers.
 In-between, Detroit faced tough matchups against the Golden State Warriors and Chicago Bulls.
 Although they lost both matchups, the Pistons more than competed, nearly coming back from a 20-point deficit against Golden State and forcing Bulls center Joakim Noah to have a career night -- 30 points, 23 points, six assists -- for the four-point Chicago win.